NoStackApp/ns-cli/README.md

 * -e <email>: the email that you want for the stack moderator
 * -l <license>: the licence string entitling you to a new stack
 * -s <stackName>: the name of the stack (note that it needs to be unique)
+* -c <userClass>: the type of user in the appFlow file for which the front end app will be created.
-* -a <appName>: the name of the app.  (note that it must be all lowercase letters without spaces, but does not need to be unique)
+* -a <appName>: the name of the front end app for the userClass.  (note that it must be all lowercase letters without spaces, but does not need to be unique)
-* -t <appFlow>: a valid app flow specification file, including the path
+* -t <appFlow>: a path to a valid app flow specification file
-* -c <userClass>: the type of user in the appFlow file for which the app will be created.
 * -b <appBase> [OPTIONAL]: a directory containing an empty NoStack application.
 See below for how to create one.

+Note: you must be in the parent directory where you want the app directory to appear.

 ## Separate Steps for generating an App
 The [quickstarter](#the-quickstarter-command) is a way to use the CLI for the first time, but you will probably need to know the commands for the separate steps that it uses.
 The reason is that you'll probably want to reset and reuse the stack with a different app flow.